pietrocipriani/progetto-robotica/src/planner/wrap-up.md

 A damped least-squares approach is available (requires recompilation).

 The damping coefficient is dynamic and big just enough to grant a minimum threshold for the determinant.
-For implementation details see the code.\\
+For implementation details see the code.//
-The determinant must be limited to avoid numeric approximation and also to "limit" the joint space movements.\\
-However, for the latter, the determinant threshold is just an approximation: an SVD approach should be preferred.
+The determinant must be limited to avoid numeric approximation and also to "limit" the joint space movements.// However, for the latter, the determinant threshold is just an approximation: an SVD approach should be preferred.
 Also see the planning phase for joint space speed limitation.